 Although 2014 ushered in a new era of guaranteed-issue individual health insurance – a dramatic change from the medically underwritten markets that existed in most states prior to 2014 – some states still had relatively few carriers offering coverage, particularly in the exchange.

 In 2014, West Virginia and New Hampshire had only one participating exchange carrier, and several other states – Alabama, Wisconsin, North Carolina, Florida, Mississippi, and Arkansas – had only one carrier in at least a portion of the state (all eight of those states either rely fully on the federally run exchange, or have a partnership exchange model).
-In 2015, West Virginia still has just one carrier in the exchange, although the CO-OP in neighboring Kentucky is planning to expand to West Virginia in 2016 (it had planned to do so for 2015, but pulled out at the last minute).
-But New Hampshire now has five exchange carriers, and the other six states each gained at least one additional exchange carrier for 2015.
+In 2015, West Virginia still had just one carrier, although they gained a second carrier in 2016.
+New Hampshire now has five exchange carriers, and the other six states each gained at least one additional exchange carrier in 2015.

 Multi-state plans were available in 31 states in 2014 and in 36 states by 2015.
-They are slated to be available in all states by 2017, but HHS noted in early 2015 that they are being flexible about that target, given the challenges that insurers face in expanding rapidly into multiple states.
+But by 2016, multi-state plans were only available in 33 states.
+They were originally slated to be available in all states by 2017, but HHS noted in early 2015 that they are being flexible about that target, given the challenges that insurers face in expanding rapidly into multiple states.
 Multi-state plans were created through the Affordable Care Act to address the lack of competition in the individual health insurance market.
 Multi-state plans are operated by the Office of Personnel Management, which is the entity that runs health insurance programs for Congress and federal employees.

 Healthcare.gov was created to fill a need when more than half the states decided that they didn’t want to run their own exchanges – either because they didn’t think it would be financially or technologically feasible, or because they were simply opposed to the ACA and didn’t want to participate in any activities that helped to implement the law.